 Background

 An integrated emergency management concept has been documented for many years.
 The Federal Emergency Management Agency (FEMA) developed the Integrated Emergency Management System (IEMS).
 FEMA documented the IEMS in FEMA IEMS Process Overview of 1983.
 The background of IEMS was an objective by FEMA as early as the start of the federal agency.
-The organization wanted not just to incorporate an all-hazard plan but also wanted state and local emergency preparedness organizations to follow suite in the same concepts of how to respond to disaster and how to develop a comprehensive emergency management plan in mitigation, preparedness, response and recovery.
+The organization wanted not just to incorporate an all-hazard plan but also wanted state and local emergency preparedness organizations to follow suit in the same concepts of how to respond to disaster and how to develop a comprehensive emergency management plan in mitigation, preparedness, response and recovery.
 The Process Overview (1983) describes the IEMS as FEMA has high expectations for the program.
 Recognizing that it is not an immediatepanaceafor all the problems facing the emergency management community, we

 believethat an integrated approach, encompassing all hazards, is the most effectiveway to accomplish FEMA's emergency management missions(FEMA.IEMS.1983).